pesos/members-list/members-list.md

 **SRN** : PES1201701539
 **Link to Profile** :[SaqlainAI](https://github.com/SaqlainAI)
 **About Me**:
 Hey there!
-I go by the handle SaqlainAI.I love to learn new things and ussually hate to revise them .The most introverted guy could meet .Working with data is what i love the most .
+I go by the handle SaqlainAI.I love to learn new things and ussually hate to revisit them .The most introverted guy could meet .Working with data is what i love the most .

 [Continue adding your names here]